 - The display name can be used to override your username, so you will still log in using your username but your display name will be displayed to other users and in your history page.

-- Setting this value will allow you to see edit times as they would appear in your time zone.
+- Setting this value will display edit times converted to your local time zone.
 For example, an edit time of 10AM UTC would appear as 8PM AEST if you changed your time zone to GMT +10/Australian Eastern Standard Time.

 Password changes are recommended if you believe that the password you are using has been compromised.